ChanBong/Viral-De-cease/README.md

 # Viral-De-cease

-This website was made during the SDS [Syntax Error 2021.](https://hackathon.sdslabs.co/) and was selected in 1top 10 from 150+ submissions
+This website was made during the SDS [Syntax Error 2021.](https://hackathon.sdslabs.co/) and was selected in top 10 from 150+ submissions
 It is a one-stop site for viral diseases with a powerful chatbot
-The site was made using [Django framework]()
+The site was made using [Django framework](https://docs.djangoproject.com/en/3.1/)

 # To run this :
   1. Clone the repo